OfficeDev/Project-Accelerator/README.md

 ![Flow save failed with code OpenApiOperationParameterValidationFailed and message Input parameter item validation failed in workflow operation Create_a_new_record: The API operation 'CreateRecord' is missing required property item/msdyn_schedulemode.](images/flow-error.png)

 To resolve this, do the following.
-1. In the Project Accelerator solution, open the flow by clicking on the label of the _When a Request State is Updated..._ cloud flow.
+1. In the Project Accelerator solution, open the flow by clicking on the label of the cloud flow _When a Request State is Updated..._.
 This will open the flow.microsoft.com editor.
 ![Solution explorer](images/open-the-flow.png)
 1. Press the Edit flow button
 ![Edit flow button](images/edit-flow-button.png)
 1. Click the _Condition_ step to expand it
 ![Condition step](images/flow-condition.png)
-1. In the _If yes_ condition, expand the _Create a new record step_
+1. In the _If yes_ condition, expand the _Create a new record_ step.
 1. Choose a value for the _Scheduling Mode_ field.
 Set it to _Fixed Duration_ if you're unsure of which scheduling mode you want.
 Don't leave it blank.
 [Learn more about scheduling modes](https://techcommunity.microsoft.com/t5/project-support-blog/schedule-modes-and-task-and-resource-usage-in-project-for-the/ba-p/2656738).
 1. Press the save button to persist the changes
 1. Press the back arrow at the top of the flow editor